missdeer/coredns_custom_build/README.md

 # Download Prebuilt Binaries

-All prebuilt binaries are build by [Appveyor service](https://ci.appveyor.com/project/missdeer/coredns-custom-build), you may choose the right binary for your platform from the list shown below:
+All prebuilt binaries are built by [Appveyor service](https://ci.appveyor.com/project/missdeer/coredns-custom-build), you may choose the right binary for your platform from the list shown below:

 | OS           | Arch    | Option     | Link                                                                |
 |--------------|---------|--------    |---------------------------------------------------------------------|